Vital Records Online

 Order with confidence

 Learn how to obtain a Massachusetts death certificate from the Massachusetts Executive Office of Health and Human Services - Registry of Vital Records and Statistics (EOHHS-RVRS) or the town or city clerk where the death took place.
-The current processing time is 7 to 10 days, and each certificate costs $32.00 by mail.
+The current processing time is 10 to 15 days, and each certificate costs $32.00 by mail.

-You can now order Massachusetts death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Massachusetts death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the town clerk for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the town clerk where the death occurred, by following the specific steps and meeting certain requirements.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO